learning-the-computers/dot-connect/README.md

 ## 🚀 Features

-- **Unified Interface**: Single interface - no need to remember different APIs for different databases or cloud providers.
+- **Unified Interface**: Single interface - no need to remember different APIs for databases or cloud providers.
 - **Easy Configuration**: Fetch connection configurations from multiple sources like JSON files, environment variables, etc.
-- **Supported Backends**: Snowflake.
+- **Supported Backends**: MySQL, Postgres, and Snowflake.
 More coming soon.

 ---